himasha/APIDemoProject/README.md

 ## Deploying micro-services in Kubernetes

 1. After installing ballerina, run following commands for each service to build and create kubernetes resources.
 You can find the two ballerina services (books_get_service.bal and books_search_service.bal ) in APIDemoProject/micro-services folder.
+Make sure to update the docker username/password in these files to suit your docker registry.

 `ballerina build books_get_service.bal`

 This command would create the relevant kubernetes resources and push the docker image to your specified docker registry.
 Once above build command is executed, it would provide you with a link to deploy the kubernetes resources as below.
-Copy that command and run it.
+Copy that command and run it.This would deploy the artifacts in kubernetes.

 Similarly, execute the same commands for books_search_service.bal